 Outcome Measurement

-Primary outcome of the study is Medication Appropriateness Index (MAI)5, which will be measured at baseline (prior to physician visit), and at 1 month post SOPD follow-up
+Primary outcome of the study is Medication Appropriateness Index (MAI)5, which will be measured at baseline (prior to physician visit), and at 1 month post SOPD follow-up.

 MAI is a validated instrument to assess the appropriateness of a medication based on ten criteria: indication, effectiveness, dosage, correct directions, practical directions, drug–drug interactions, drug–disease interactions, duplication, duration and cost effectiveness.
 Each criterion is rated on a three-point Likert scale, appropriate or marginally appropriate responses are scored 0 and inappropriate responses scored 1.
 Don’t know and not applicable responses were also scored as 0.
 The 10 criteria were then combined using a validated weighting scheme, a weight of 3 is given for indication and effectiveness, a weight of 2 for dosage, directions, drug–drug interaction and drug–disease interaction, and a weight of 1 for practical directions, duplication, duration and cost effectiveness.
 Thus, a total combined score of 0-18 is produced for each medication, with lower score indicating more appropriate use of medications.
 Combining the total MAI score for each medication will yield a score for each patient, which depends on the number of drugs a patient is using and the MAI score per medication.